Who Shot Mr. Burns?: Cultural references

+Part One

 When Mr. Burns refers to his package at the beginning of the episode, he states that it "absolutely, positively" has to arrive in Pasadena, California, the following day, a reference to an early FedEx slogan.
-The song Mr. Burns sings to a lamp-post echo the lyrics of Simon & Garfunkel's song "The 59th Street Bridge Song (Feelin' Groovy)".
-The musical score that ends the first episode (when the credits roll) is a parody of John Williams' Drummers' Salute, which is part of the musical score he composed for Oliver Stone's film JFK.
-During the scene in Part One where Moe's bar is closed, an episode of Mystery Science Theater 3000 is playing on the television in the background following a promotion for the fictional program Pardon My Zinger at 3:00 pm.
+Mr. Burns turning some knobs to remove the floor and Smithers has to jump to off to reveal a scale model of Springfield underneath the floor is a reference to Auric Goldfinger revealing the scale model of Fort Knox to explain his master plan in the James Bond movie Goldfinger.
+Mr. Burns jumps onto a lamp-post in the same way Gene Kelly does in the movie musical Singin' in the Rain.
+The song Mr. Burns sings to a lamp-post echoes the lyrics of Simon & Garfunkel's song "The 59th Street Bridge Song (Feelin' Groovy)".
+The music that plays during the end credits is a parody of John Williams' Drummers' Salute, which is part of the musical score he composed for Oliver Stone's film JFK.
+During the scene where Moe's bar is closed, an episode of Mystery Science Theater 3000 is playing on the television in the background following a promotion for the fictional program Pardon My Zinger at 3:00 pm.

+Part Two

-The opening of Part Two, wherein Smithers realizes that he merely dreamed about shooting Mr. Burns, is a reference to the episode "Blast from the Past" from Dallas, in which the events of the entire ninth season were explained away as being merely a character's dream.
-The dream itself, in which Smithers and Burns are undercover detectives on the 1960s Speedway racing circuit, parodied The Mod Squad.
-Groundskeeper Willie's interrogation, and particularly his crossing and uncrossing his legs, is a parody of Sharon Stone's famous interrogation scene in Basic Instinct.
+The opening, wherein Smithers realizes that he merely dreamed about shooting Mr. Burns, is a reference to the episode "Blast from the Past" from Dallas, in which the events of the entire ninth season were explained away as being merely a character's dream.
+The dream itself, in which Smithers and Burns are undercover detectives on the 1960s Speedway racing circuit, parodies The Mod Squad.
+Groundskeeper Willie's interrogation, mainly him crossing and uncrossing his legs, is a parody of Catherine Tramell (Sharon Stone)'s famous interrogation scene in Basic Instinct.
 The nightclub is called 'Chez Guevara', a reference to Communist revolutionary Che Guevara.

-Homer's escape from the overturned paddy wagon is a homage to the 1993 film The Fugitive.
-Chief Wiggum's dream in which Lisa speaks backwards is a reference to Twin Peaks and Special Agent Dale Cooper's interaction with the Man from Another Place.
-While recording Lisa's lines for the segment, Yeardley Smith recorded the part backwards; the recording was in turn reversed, a technique known as phonetic reversal, the same technique used on Twin Peaks.
+Homer's escape from the overturned paddy wagon is an homage to the 1993 film The Fugitive.
+Chief Wiggum's dream in which Lisa speaks backwards is, as mentioned above, a reference to Special Agent Dale Cooper's interaction with the Man from Another Place.
+While recording Lisa's lines for the segment, Yeardley Smith recorded the part backwards; the recording was in turn reversed using phonetic reversal, the same technique used on Twin Peaks itself.
 Several other parts out of the segment are direct references to the dream, including a moving shadow on the curtain, and Wiggum's hair standing straight up after waking.

 A mug shot of a battered and bruised Homer Simpson is shown, in which he is wearing a T-shirt with the campaign slogan "Haig in '88" on it, a reference to Alexander Haig's unsuccessful run for the 1988 Republican Party presidential nomination.